blundeln/pylens/README.rst

 (bi-directional parsers) within the context of object serialisation, with the aim of simplifying lens definition and creating intuitive abstractions of data in flat file formats (e.g. UNIX configuration files) within a native scripting language such as python.
-The fundamental approach as altered several times but now is started to become more simpler and intuitive.
+The fundamental approach has altered several times but now is starting to become more simple and more intuitive.
 Hopefully I will make a stable release very soon.

 In a nutshell, we wish to serialise some object model to and from a flat file